How To Access the Historical Dallas Morning News Archive

 DMN, July 30, 1915

 So how do you do it?
 First off, you have to live in the city of Dallas — bad news for those of you living outside the city limits, I’m afraid.
 (UPDATE: THERE IS A WAY FOR NON-RESIDENTS TO ACCESS THE ARCHIVE — FOR A MONTHLY FEE.
-SEE UPDATE AT BOTTOM OF POST.)
+SEE UPDATE AT BOTTOM OF THIS POST.)
 For those of us who do live inside the city limits, not only can we access the database whenever we want, but it’s also FREE.
 All you need is a Dallas Public Library card (information on how to get a free card is here; the DPL’s FAQ is here).
+UPDATE Nov.
+9, 2021: The Dallas Public Library will now offer free library cards (and with it access to their website, including the newspaper archives) to STUDENTS AND TEACHERS AT DALLAS PUBLIC AND PRIVATE SCHOOLS, CHARTER SCHOOLS, COMMUNITY COLLEGES, AND UNIVERSITIES, regardless of whether they actually live in the city of Dallas — see the DPL’s FAQ on that here, and read a news story about it on the KERA site here.

 So your first step is to get a library card.
 Once you have a card, go to the Dallas Public Library site’s “My Account” page, here, to sign up for the free account.
 You’re now ready to plunge in.